đź”— RandomForest

 // element from `splitInfo` and auxiliary data `aux` in `SplitIfBetter()`).

-size_t NumChildren(const double& splitInfo,
+static size_t NumChildren(const arma::vec& splitInfo,

 const AuxiliarySplitInfo& aux);